GokhanKaraomeroglu/GokhanKaraomeroglu/README.md

 ## Hi there 👋
 ## I'm Gökhan

-- 🔭   I'm not a wizard but I can develop all about fullstack codes because I know how to google.
-I'm a good explorer.
+- 🔭   I'm not a wizard but I can develop all about fullstack codes and data science.

 - 🌱   I’m currently working on frontend (JavaScript and React.js) and backend development (Django and SQL)

+- 💻   I'm interested in gstreamer and nvidia deepstream.

 - 💬   Ask me about anything that you want to learn

 - 💬   Follow me for new projects